 Using a local Helm chart eliminates identical downloads and their related performance issues.

 New to Helm deployments in Harness?
-See Helm Chart Deployment Tutorial and Native Helm Deployment Tutorial.
-For extensive details, see Deploy Helm Charts.### Add installation script to the Delegate YAML
+Review Helm Chart Deployment Tutorial and Native Helm Deployment Tutorial.
+For extensive details, go to Deploy Helm Charts.

 For information on the Helm binaries installed by default, see Supported platforms and technologies.